Below you will find out:

 - Terms – sign a short agreement.

 - Payment – We require an upfront payment before scheduling your work on the calendar.
-I get this may be unusual, but I prefer to work on SQL and not on chasing payments.
+I understand this may be unusual, but I prefer to work on SQL and not on chasing payments.

 Why choose us (and some proof/years of experience)